-This lunch and learn" opportunity is designed to prepare the public and staff for emergency events in the Denver area.
-During this program, we talk about Denver’s hazards, individuals responsibilities, making emergency plans for family and co-workers, packing a kit, and important documents needed for individuals after a disaster.
+This "lunch and learn" opportunity is designed to prepare the public and staff for emergency events in the Denver area.
+During this program, we talk about Denver’s hazards, individual responsibilities, making emergency plans for family and co-workers, packing a kit, and important documents needed for individuals after a disaster.

-The program is offered as a free service to local businesses in the Denver-Metro area, allowing businesses to better prepare their employees for emergencies.
+The program is offered as a free service to local businesses in the Denver-Metro area and allows businesses to better prepare their employees for emergencies.

-The Denver’s Office of Emergency Management and Homeland Security (OEMHS) in partnership with The Counterterrorism Education Learning Lab (The CELL) to bring you The Community Awareness Program™ (CAP) to empower individuals to help play a role in enhancing our community’s safety.
-The CAP is an interactive program delivered by trained instructors and provides individuals with the basic tools they need to recognize and prevent terrorist and criminal activity in their communities.
+Denver OEMHS, in partnership with Denver Police, is pleased to offer an "Active Shooter Program" to empower individuals to help play a role in enhancing our community’s safety.
+This program is delivered by trained instructors from Denver Police and provides individuals with the basic tools they need to recognize suspicious activity in our communities and place of work.

-This is a program offered to our community partners that have an interest in making Denver a better prepared community.
-The goal is to strengthen our community resilience through presentations ranging from 20 minute to one hour.
-They are presented to neighborhood groups, businesses, faith-based organizations, schools, clubs, retirees, state and federal employees, and other interested parties.
+This is a program offered to our Denver community partners that have an interest in improving our community's preparedness.
+The goal is to strengthen our community resilience through quick presentations (usually 20 minute to one hour) to neighborhood groups, businesses, faith-based organizations, schools, clubs, retirees, state and federal employees, and other interested parties.

-The Denver CERT (FEMA course G317) is a three day disaster preparedness and response training program designed to educate citizens and teach others how to plan for a disaster.
+The Denver Community Emergency Response Team (CERT) course is a 20 hour disaster preparedness and response training program designed to educate citizens and teach others how to plan for a disaster.

-The program teaches basic response skills such as fire safety, light search and rescue, team organization, and disaster medical operations.
-At the completion of this training, participants are encouraged to support emergency response agencies by taking a more active role in emergency preparedness projects in our community.
+This program teaches many basic response skills such as fire safety, team organization, and disaster medical operations.
+At the completion of this training, participants are encouraged to support emergency response activities by taking a more active role in emergency preparedness progects in our community.
 Check out our Calendar for times and locations.
 Please email DenverCERT@Denvergov.org with any questions.

-The monthly “Face to Face” is a two hour informational program open to the general public.
+The monthly “Face to Face” meeting is a two hour informational program open to the general public.
 These meetings occur on the 2nd Tuesday of each month and are aimed at increasing your knowledge in emergency/disaster preparedness, response, recovery and mitigation of local hazards.
 Check the calender for location and monthly topics.

 The Local Emergency Planning Committee's (LEPC) primary role is to work with the private sector, first responders, elected officials, and community stakeholders to promote emergency planning, preparedness, and public awareness in Denver.
-We meet quarterly to discuss these topics and inform the public of hazards in the community.
-We welcome participation from all citizens and hope to see you at the next meeting.
+This committee meets quarterly to discuss these topics and inform the public of hazards in the community.
+We welcome participation from all community members and hope to see you at the next meeting.
 Look for times and locations on our Calendar.

 For more information regarding the LEPC, please email firstname.lastname@example.org.